Changing the scale will most likely affect your stats, so read on to find what exactly will happen.

 Changing the rating scale completely

-If you change from one rating scale to a different one (e.g. from the traditional two-point scale to the new 5-point scale), you will automatically create a completely new rating system, since it is not possible to compare 2-point metrics with 5-point metrics.
+If you change from one rating scale to a different one (e.g. from the traditional 2-point scale to the new 5-point scale), you will automatically create a completely new rating system, since it is not possible to compare 2-point metrics with 5-point metrics.
+Past reviews will not be affected or changed, instead you will have archived rating categories that need to be unarchived if you want them to show up on the Dashboard.

-- If you look at a timeframe that includes both rating scales, you will see the archived AND the new rating categories, side by side.
-If this looks confusing, trhy to narrow down the time range to only catch the period after (or before) the change.
+If you look at a timeframe that includes both rating scales, you will see the archived AND the new rating categories, side by side.
+If this looks confusing, try narrowing down the time range to only catch the period after (or before) the change.

 This is the dialogue that you will see: